aspeckt-112/SaucyRegistrations/README.md

 }
 ```

-*Note: services are registered alphabetically by their fully qualified name.
-A purely arbitrary choice that I made.*
+*Note: services are registered in alphabetical order, using the fully qualified name of the class.*

 If you need to override the default scope for a specific class, you can do so by applying the `SaucyInclude` attribute to the class itself.
-This will override the scope set by the namespace attribute.
+This will override the scope set by the assembly attribute.

 # Anything else?

 Yes!
-By default, abstract classes won't be registered.
-I'm open to feedback on this, but from experience, I can count on one hand that I've actually resolved an abstract class from the container.
-If you need to register an abstract class.
-However, if you need, you can do so by applying the `SaucyRegisterAbstractClass` attribute to the class.
+By default, classes that only implement an abstract class won't be registered.
+I'm open to feedback on this, but from experience, I can count on one hand the times that I've actually resolved an abstract class from the container.
+However, if you need to register an abstract class, you can do so by applying the `SaucyRegisterAbstractClass` attribute to the class.

 ```csharp
 [SaucyInclude(ServiceScope.Transient)]